- North Allegheny School District

 Credit 1.0

-For an additional credit each semester, students have the opportunity to work at an approved job for an average of 15 hours per week, and may be released early from school each day under the supervision of the Co-Op Coordinator.
+For an additional credit each semester, students have the opportunity to work at an approved job for an average of 15 hours per week and may be released early from school each day under the supervision of the Co-op coordinator.
+Co-op work experience is NOT REQUIRED for students to take the class.
+Students with a full schedule can participate in co-op as well.

 -